Say “Good Morning!” with a warm stack of homemade buttermilk pancakes!

-These fluffy pancakes are a staple in our household.
-Every weekend should start with these buttermilk pancakes and a rich Cappuccino!
+These fluffy pancakes are a staple in our house.
+Every weekend should start with these pancakes and a warm cappuccino!

-- Melt your butter and let it cool for 5-minutes before adding to the pancake batter.
+- Melt the butter and let it cool for 5-minutes before adding to the pancake batter.

 - Let pancake batter rest for 10-15 minutes before cooking.
 This allows the acid in the buttermilk to activate the baking powder, which makes your pancakes fluffy.